spuithori/svelte-ionic-app/README.md

 ## Todo
 - Get many to test and use Svelte, Ionic and Vite :)
+- Ionic 6.2 minor changes
+- migration to SvelteKit (SPA mode) once the major update is there from their end
 - put 	`const createHTMLCompFromSvelte = ( from NavHome` into $ionic/svelte

 ## Issues - help needed/workaround provided